cdot65/pan-scm-sdk/docs/sdk/config/objects/address.md

 # first fetch an existing object by its folder and name
 example_website = addresses.fetch(folder='Texas', name='example_website')

-# update the dictionary's description
+# update the description using the Pydantic model
-example_website['description'] = "this is just a test" addresses.update(example_website)
+example_website.description = "this is just a test" addresses.update(example_website)
 ```